Carole Demas: Biography

 She has continued performing in concert and Cabaret all over the world, headlining on Crystal Cruise to French Polynesia, In Barbados for 2 years, on St. Croix for 2 benefit concerts.
 She has done numerous benefit/fundraising concerts in New York for worthwhile causes.
 She has performed at most of the major Cabaret spaces including Feinstein's 54 Below, The Laurie Beechman Theatre, Don't Tell Mama, Urban Stages, etc.

-In 2017 she set out with fellow Broadway star Sarah Rice (Sweeney Todd) to create a show honoring Tom Jones and Harvey Schmidt.
-The show titled Thank You For Your Love, premiered at the Laurie Beechman Theatre the following year and received a prestigious Bistro Award.
-In 2019 the show was expanded to 2 full acts and premiered on Long Island at the John Engeman Theatre.
+In 2017, she set out with fellow Broadway star Sarah Rice (Sweeney Todd) to create a show honoring Tom Jones and Harvey Schmidt.
+The show, Thank You For Your Love, premiered at the Laurie Beechman Theatre the following year and received a Bistro Award.
+In 2019, the show was expanded to two full acts and premiered on Long Island at the John Engeman Theatre.
 Plans were afoot to tour this show, when Covid put a temporary end to that idea.

-In 2020 she began a monthly Live stream concert series - Live from Skylight Run, which continues to this day.
+In 2020, she began a monthly livestream concert series - Live from Skylight Run, which continues to this day.

-Carole is married to Sound Designer/Recording Engineer/Producer, Stuart J. Allyn.
-They live in Westchester with 1 cat rescued from the woods, and their turtle, "Tompson."
-Carole continues to work as an actress and singer and is pursuing more projects as a singer, writer and producer.
+Demas is married to Sound Designer/Recording Engineer/Producer, Stuart J. Allyn.
+They live in Westchester with a cat rescued from the woods, and their turtle, "Tompson."
+She continues to work as an actress, singer, writer and producer.